CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast prefix-limits inbound

-Limits on inbound prefix from the peer for this address-family
+Configures limits on the inbound prefix from the peers in the specified peer group.

 ### Usage